Deepak Gupta

 Deepak Gupta is the founding principal of Gupta Wessler LLP, a law firm that focuses on Supreme Court, appellate, and complex litigation on behalf of plaintiffs and other public-interest clients.

 Much of Deepak’s two-decade legal career has focused on securing access to justice for consumers, workers, and communities injured by corporate or governmental wrongdoing.
-He has handled a wide range of cutting-edge cases before all thirteen federal circuits, several state supreme courts, and numerous trial courts, and has testified before the U.S. Senate, the U.S. House of Representatives, and the Presidential Commission on the Supreme Court.
+He has handled a wide range of cutting-edge cases before all thirteen federal circuits, many state supreme courts, and trial courts nationwide, and has testified before the U.S. Senate, the U.S. House of Representatives, and the Presidential Commission on the Supreme Court.

 Deepak is a veteran advocate before the U.S. Supreme Court, where he has filed more than one hundred briefs and regularly presents argument.
 Highlights include:

-- In 2024, Deepak will argue on behalf of plaintiffs in two cases before the Court: Stanley v.
+- In the current 2024-25 term, Deepak will argue on behalf of plaintiffs in two cases before the Court: Stanley v.
 City of Sanford, Florida, on former employees’ right to sue for disability discrimination, and Nvidia v.
 E. Ohman, on pleading standards for securities fraud class actions.

 - In 2021, Deepak prevailed in Ford Motor Co. v.
 Montana Eighth Judicial District, in which the Supreme Court ruled that people injured by mass-market products can sue out-of-state corporations where their injury occurred, bucking a trend of jurisdiction-limiting decisions stretching back four decades.